-All of the non-current assets other than financial instruments and deferred tax assets (there are no employment benefit assets and rights arising under insurance contracts) are located in foreign countries and amounted to US\$ 742,705,287 (previous year: US\$ 639,863,055).
+All of the non-current assets other than financial instruments and deferred tax assets (there are no employment benefit assets and rights arising under insurance contracts) are located in India and amounted to US\$ 851,277,557 (previous year: US\$ 742,705,287).

-The total revenue of the Group is from the sale of natural gas, its by-product (i.e. condensate) and from the technical assistance services to Oil and Gas Exploration Companies.
-The revenue from top two customers comprise 96.05% (previous year: 96.84%)
+The total revenue from the group is from the sale of natural gas, its by-products (i.e. condensate) and from the technical assistance services to Oil and gas exploration companies.
+The revenue from the top three customer comprise 98.68% (Previous year: 96.05%).

-24. COMMITMENTS AND CONTINGENCIES
+25. COMMITMENTS AND CONTINGENCIES

-The Group has no contingent liabilities as at 31 March 2018 (previous year Nil).
+The Group has no contingent liabilities as at 31 March 2019 (previous year Nil).

-The Group has no commitments as at 31 March 2018 (previous year Nil).
+The Group has no commitments as at 31 March 2019 (previous year Nil).

-25. ACCOUNTING ESTIMATES AND JUDGEMENTS
+26. ACCOUNTING ESTIMATES AND JUDGEMENTS